adrianolmedo/genesis/README.md

 # Genesis

-REST API of CRM, architecture based on the main objective of Hexagonal Architecture: to isolate business logic from external dependencies.
+REST API architecture based on the main objective of Hexagonal Architecture: to isolate business logic from external dependencies.

 ## Architecture